Policy and Calculation Details

 We are currently looking for housing coops to benefit from this funding.
 For more information, please contact us.

 Why buy from VREC?

 Let’s say the cost to finance a $40,000 solar hot water system for a housing coop is $270 per month.
 If the energy savings from the system aren’t going to be quite that much in the first few years, the housing cooperative may not be able to afford to purchase the system unless it costs no more than it costs now to heat their water.
 Carbon Offset Credit funding will help make up the difference.
-As natural gas prices go up and the loan gets paid off, the amount saved will get higher and higher and after about five years the offset funding will not be necessary.
-Natural gas prices and the output of the solar hot water system can be calculated to determine at the outset how much funding will be needed compared to how many tonnes of greenhouse gasses the system prevents.
+As natural gas prices go up and the loan gets paid off, the amount saved will get higher and higher, and after about five years the offset funding will not be necessary.
+Natural gas prices and the output of the solar hot water system can be calculated to determine, at the outset, how much funding will be needed compared to how many tonnes of greenhouse gas emissions the system prevents.